 Voyager 2's legacy

-NASA has said Voyager 2's observations have been crucial to later observations.
-The Cassini spacecraft, which was at Saturn between 2004 and 2017, tracked down evidence of liquid water at the planet's icy moons several decades after the Voyagers revealed the possible presence of water.
+Voyager 2's observations paved the way for later missions.
+The Cassini spacecraft, which was at Saturn between 2004 and 2017, tracked down evidence of liquid water at the planet's icy moons several decades after the Voyagers initially revealed the possible presence of water.
 Cassini also mapped the moon Titan after the Voyagers took pictures of its thick atmosphere.

-Voyager 2's images of Uranus and Neptune also serve as a baseline for current observations of those giant planets, which are done by telescope.
-In 2014, astronomers were surprised to see giant storms on Uranus— a big change from when Voyager 2 flew by the planet in 1986.
-Storms have also been brewing on Neptune, under the watchful eye of the Hubble Space Telescope; these observations are also compared to what Voyager 2 saw up close in 1989.
-As of June 2017, NASA was considering a future mission that would explore Uranus or Neptune.
+Voyager 2's images of Uranus and Neptune also serve as a baseline for current observations of those giant planets.
+In 2014, astronomers were surprised to see giant storms on Uranus — a big change from when Voyager 2 flew by the planet in 1986.
+Storms have also been brewing on Neptune, under the watchful eye of the Hubble Space Telescope.
+Scientists have been comparing these observations to what Voyager 2 saw up close in 1989, and as of June 2017, NASA was considering a future mission that would explore Uranus or Neptune.

 "I believe that few missions can ever match the achievements of the Voyager spacecraft during their four decades of exploration," Thomas Zurbuchen, associate administrator for the Science Mission Directorate at NASA headquarters in Washington, D.C., said in a statement in August 2017.
 "They have educated us to the unknown wonders of the universe and truly inspired humanity to continue to explore our solar system and beyond."